turingschool/lesson_plans/ruby_04-apis_and_scalability/load_testing_and_production_performance_monitoring.markdown

 ---

 In this lesson / tutorial we'll cover various reasons for wanting to simulate additional load against an application.
-Then we'll walk through an example using some familiar tools.
+We'll then walk through an example using some familiar tools.

 ## Learning Goals

-* Understand the reasons for load testing rails applications
+* Understand the reasons for load testing Rails applications
 * Practice writing scripts to simulate load against an application
-* Understand the differences between elapsed time from the perspective of your app code and from the perspective of the client
+* Understand the differences between elapsed time from the perspective of your application's code as well as from the perspective of the client
 * Understand the concepts of request queueing and server overload

+## Lecture

+### Warmup/Discussion

-## Warmup/Discussion -- What is load testing?
+So, what even is load testing?

 Dealing with performance issues in our applications can be thorny.
 Most developers will agree that performance is important -- but